Groups, Orders, and Dynamics: The Conrad Property

 \begin{prop} {\em Let $\Gamma$ be a $C$-orderable group.
 If $\Gamma$ admits a Conradian left-order having a countable neighborhood in $\mathcal{LO}(\Gamma)$, then $\Gamma$ admits finitely many left-orders.} \end{prop}

 \vsp

 Before showing this proposition, let us show how it leads to a

 {\bf Proof of Theorem \ref{linnell-general}.} We provide three different arguments (see \S \ref{section-rec} for still another one that gives supplementary information).
-First, as we saw in \S \ref{fin-uncount}, the proof is reduced to showing Proposition \ref{linda}.
+First, as we saw in \S \ref{fin-uncount}, the proof reduces to show Proposition \ref{linda}.
 So, let $(\Gamma,\preceq)$ be a left-ordered group admitting a finite-index subgroup restricted to which $\preceq$ is bi-invariant.
 By Proposition \ref{listailor}, the left-order $\preceq$ is Conradian.
 By Proposition \ref{simple-alcanza}, if $\Gamma$ admits infinitely many left-orders, then all neighborhoods of $\preceq$ in $\mathcal{LO}(\Gamma)$ are uncountable.

 An alternative argument proceeds as follows.
-As was shown in \S \ref{section-crossings}, if a group admits a non Conradian order, then it has uncountably many left-orders.
+As was shown in \S \ref{section-crossings}, if a group admits a non-Conradian order, then it has uncountably many left-orders.
 Assume that $\Gamma$ is left-orderable and all of its left-orders are Conradian.
 By Proposition \ref{simple-alcanza}, if some of them has a countable neighborhood inside $\mathcal{LO}(\Gamma) = \mathcal{CO}(\Gamma)$ (in particular, if $\mathcal{LO}(\Gamma)$ is countable), then $\Gamma$ admits only finitely many left-orders.

-As a final argument, notice that Proposition \ref{simple-alcanza} together with a convex extension argument ({\em c.f.} Section \ref{section-convex-extension}) show that, if $\Gamma$ is a left-orderable group such that $\mathcal{LO} (\Gamma)$ has an isolated point $\preceq$, then the Conradian soul $C_{\preceq}(\Gamma)$ cannot have infinitely many left-orders.
+As a final argument, note that Proposition \ref{simple-alcanza} together with a convex extension argument (see Section \ref{section-convex-extension}) show that, if $\Gamma$ is a left-orderable group such that $\mathcal{LO} (\Gamma)$ has an isolated point $\preceq$, then the Conradian soul $C_{\preceq}(\Gamma)$ cannot have infinitely many left-orders.
 If $C_{\preceq}(\Gamma)$ is trivial (resp. if it is nontrivial and admits finitely many left-orders), then Proposition \ref{primero} (resp.
 Proposition \ref{final}) yields the existence of a left-order $\preceq_*$ on $\Gamma$ that is accumulated by its conjugates.
 As we have already remarked, the closure of the orbit under the conjugacy action of such a left-order is uncountable. $ \square$

 {\bf Proof of Proposition \ref{simple-alcanza}.} Let $\Gamma$ be a group admitting a Conradian order $\preceq$ having a {\em countable} neighborhood in $\mathcal{LO}(\Gamma)$, say

 \vsp\vsp

 {\underline{Claim (i).}} The chain of $\preceq$-convex subgroups is finite.